tinsir888/study-notes-mkdocs/docs/audatalogi/24SDataMining/13SequenceSeg.md

    - for each $i=s+1,\cdots,n$ do
      - $A[k,i]=\min_{j\lt i}(A[s-1,j]+E(D[j+1\cdots i]))$

-{% note warning flat %}
+!!! warning

     To recover the actual segmentation, the matrix $A$ should store also the values $j$ minimizing the error.

-{% endnote %}

 ### Complexity